VirajMishra1/VirajMishra1/README.md

 - 🟩 **[wordle signal](https://github.com/VirajMishra1/wordle-signal)** - chrome extension that solves wordle with shannon entropy, feedback patterns encoded as base-3 integers. also solves sedecordle (16 boards at once) with a hybrid early/endgame policy. [demo](https://x.com/virajm1shra/status/2049239820233331010)
 - 🐍 **[kinsnake](https://github.com/VirajMishra1/kinsnake)** - snake you steer by pointing your finger. react over websocket to fastapi, which talks to a C process over named pipes. built with friends for a systems class
-- 🌱 **[sustain-a-prompt](https://github.com/VirajMishra1/sustain-a-prompt)** - paste an llm prompt, see what it costs in energy, co2 and water, get a leaner version back. won mlh's best use of auth0 at pennapps. [live](https://sustain-a-prompt.vercel.app)
+- 🌱 **[sustain-a-prompt](https://github.com/VirajMishra1/sustain-a-prompt)** - paste an llm prompt, see what it costs in energy, co2 and water, get a leaner version back. cuts token usage by ~40%. won mlh's best use of auth0 at pennapps. [live](https://sustain-a-prompt.vercel.app)

+## experience

+- 💼 **sig group** - software and ai engineer intern, summer 2025. built a react + flask scheduling platform that replaced excel and cut planning from 3 hours to 30 minutes, shipped a rag pipeline over internal docs that 130 engineers use to resolve queries, fine tuned yolov8 to 84% precision on just 100 training samples
+- 🏫 **penn state** - teaching assistant for digital logic design since august 2025, leading labs for 380+ students: boolean algebra, fsms, verilog

 ## classwork